Meteorites Land at Rooks Heath School

-Pupils from Rooks Heath College got their hands on rare samples of moon rocks and meteorites during a series of science lessons that were truly out of this world.
+Pupils from Rooks Heath School got their hands on rare samples of moon rocks and meteorites during a series of science lessons that were truly out of this world.

 Students were encouraged to reach for the stars and learn more about the Universe around us during an interactive experience of astronomy.